Articulation GAN: Unsupervised modeling of articulatory learning: Introduction

 Computational models of language almost always disregard the articulatory component.
 Currently, articulatory phonology is a proposal that comes closest to modeling linguistic representations from articulatory representations \cite{browman92,smith21emergent}, and phonological structure can be inferred from articulatory data \cite{baljekar15}.
 However, these models take articulatory gestures as a given (as measured on human subjects) and do not model unsupervised learning and generation of articulatory gestures from auditory feedback.

-The proposed line of models is useful for both cognitive modeling and engineering applications.
 A model of unsupervised articulatory learning is not only a more realistic representation of human speech, but is useful for conducting cognitive simulations that have the potential to reveal which properties of speech emerge because of articulatory factors and which properties are cognitively conditioned \cite{begusLanguage}.
 In engineering application, learning to generate plausible articulatory gestures with accompanied synthesized speech is useful for lip synchronization \cite{li21} (with potential applications in robotics or gaming industry).
 The modelling of articulatory information has also been identified as being useful in the detection of audio deepfakes \cite{blue22}.
 Generation of articulatory gestures is thus potentially useful for creating more realistic speech synthesis technologies, as well as providing another adversarial approach that deepfake detectors can use to improve their accuracy.